Changeover Analytics

 Data to confirm and act on it

-Suspecting a bottleneck and proving it are two different action plans.
+Suspecting a bottleneck and proving it are two different plans.

 When the run ends, the Gantt is ready.

-Operators mark tasks complete on a tablet as they work through the changeover.
-Every tap is a timestamp, attributed to a role — the run record builds itself as the work happens.
-There's nothing to fill in after the fact.
+Operators mark tasks complete on a tablet as they work.
+Every tap is a role-attributed timestamp — the run record builds itself.
+Nothing to fill in after.

 Critical path visible.
-See which tasks drove the total and where the next SMED reduction cycle should focus.
+Which tasks drove the total — where the next SMED cycle should focus.

 Idle gaps surfaced.
-Waiting time between handoffs shows up as hatched gaps — immediately actionable.
+Handoff wait time shows as hatched gaps — immediately actionable.

 Role attribution clear.
-Every task bar is coloured by role — so you know whether the delay was an Internal, External, or Post-run problem.
+Bars coloured by role — Internal, External, or Post-run delay.

-Each run adds to the run history.
-Same changeover type, eight runs, two teams — the improvement is visible and attributable without aggregating anything manually.
+Each run adds to history.
+Same changeover type, eight runs, two teams — improvement visible without manual aggregation.

 Breakdown per run